Give beets (and other veggies) a chance

 Kale and Roasted Beet Salad

-- Preheat oven to 400 degrees.
-Thoroughly wash beets, and then wrap them individually in foil.
+- Preheat oven at 400 ̊ F. Thoroughly wash beets, and then wrap them individually in foil.
 Place them on a baking sheet and bake for 40-60 minutes.
 Larger beets take longer, so check them every 20 minutes.
 They are finished when you can easily pierce them with a toothpick.
 Remove from oven to cool.

 - Once cool, cut the rough tops off beets, peel roasted beets, and cut into small pieces.
 Set aside.